acme/puppet-acme-oh-my-zsh/README.md

 # puppet-ohmyzsh
 [![Build Status](https://travis-ci.org/zanloy/puppet-ohmyzsh.svg?branch=master)](https://travis-ci.org/zanloy/puppet-ohmyzsh)

-This is the [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) module.
-It installs oh-my-zsh for a user and changes their shell to zsh.
+This is a [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) module.
+It installs oh-my-zsh for a user and can change their shell to zsh.
 It can install and configure themes and plugins for users.

 oh-my-zsh is a community-driven framework for managing your zsh configuration.